 A tunnel cake is a cake made in a bundt cake pan with a filling that is baked in the center of the cake.

-Serve this cake with a scoop of your favorite ice cream, a cup of hot coffee, or tea.
+Serve warmย bundt cakeย with a scoop of homemade vanilla ice cream, a glass of milk, hot cup of coffee, or tea.

 When you make this recipe, please comment below and let me know what you think.
 I'd love it if you tag me on Instagram @grumpyshoneybunch or #grumpyshoneybunch so I can see your photos!